syncrypt/client/docs/encryption.md

 Syncrypt employs both symmetric and asymmetric encryption to secure your files.
 Asymmetric encryption on the level of the vault means that you hold the private key to the vault and the server will never see it.
-That keypair will be used to encrypt *file* metadata and *vault* metadata.
+That key pair will be used to encrypt *file* metadata and *vault* metadata.

 Currently, the vault metadata protected by the vault key solely consists of